 The English Honors Program is designed for English majors who would like to do advanced, original work culminating in an Honors thesis (40-50 pages) during senior year.
-For admission, students should have completed 12 credits in English, including English 205Z and 210.
+It is recommended that before applying students have completed 12 credits in English, including English 205Z and 210.
 Especially if they are juniors, applicants also should have completed or be currently enrolled in English 310 and English 305V.
 Applicants are strongly recommended to have an overall GPA of at least 3.25 and a GPA in the English major of at least 3.5.
 Students admitted to the program in the sophomore year or in the Fall of the junior year are required to take the Honors special topics seminar (ENG 399Z) in the Spring preceding the thesis year.
 If you are applying during the Spring of junior year, or if you plan to study abroad during that semester, confer with the Honors Director about how to substitute that required course.

 To apply, fill out all of the fields in the form below, and click "Submit."
 A critical writing sample is also required, and must be submitted separately via email.
 (Your application will not be considered complete and will not be reviewed until your writing sample has been submitted.
 Both the application form and the sample must be submitted by the deadline above in order to be considered.)
 Email your writing sample as a Word or PDF attachment to the Honors Program Director, Professor Eric Keenaghan (firstname.lastname@example.org).
 Use the subject line "Honors Writing Sample" for your email, and be sure to write a short message introducing yourself and expressing your particular interest in the program.